Cartoon All-Stars to the Rescue: Plot

 Michael wakes up in his room, believing his interactions with the cartoons to be a nightmare.
-Corey tries talking to him, but he snaps and shoves her against his bedroom wall.
-He tries apologizing, but she runs out of his room, frightened.
-Smoke approves of Michael's actions, but he starts having regrets.
-Michael then looks at himself in a small mirror, from which Alf grabs and pulls him inside.
-Inside a hall of mirrors, Alf shows Michael his current reflection, then an aged, sickly version of himself severely affected by drugs.
+Corey tries talking to him, but he snaps and shoves her against his bedroom wall, frightening her.
+Smoke approves of the regretful Michael's actions.
+Michael then looks at himself in a small mirror, and Alf pulls him into a hall of mirrors, where he shows Michael his current reflection, then an aged, sickly version of himself severely affected by drugs.
 When Michael insists that he can easily quit and is in control of his actions, Alf reveals that Smoke is actually in charge.
 Back in Michael's room, Smoke traps Pooh in a cabinet to keep him out of the way and tempts Corey to try Michael's marijuana for herself.
-She considers the possibility that it could mend her relationship with Michael.
+She considers that it could mend her relationship with Michael.

-The drug-induced carnival in Michael's mind leads him to Daffy Duck, who reads his future in a crystal ball and sees an almost skeletal Michael on his deathbed.
-After one last warning from the cartoons, an ashamed Michael stops Corey from using the drugs just in time.
-When he apologizes and expresses concern over whether he can change, she advises him to seek help from his family.
+The carnival in Michael's mind leads him to Daffy Duck, who reads his future in a crystal ball and sees an almost skeletal Michael on his deathbed.
+After one last warning from the cartoons to stop taking drugs, an ashamed Michael stops Corey from using the drugs just in time.
+When he apologizes and expresses concern over whether he can change, she advises him to seek help from their family.
 Smoke tries to persuade him otherwise, but Michael throws him out a window into a garbage truck, deciding to no longer listen to him.
-Refusing to be defeated so easily, Smoke vows that he will return someday for revenge.
-All the cartoons appear on a poster on Michael's wall, and they agree to be prepared for if and when Smoke returns.
+Refusing to be defeated that easily, Smoke vows to return and get revenge.
+All the cartoon characters appear on a poster on Michael's wall, and they agree to be prepared for if and when Smoke returns.
 Michael releases Pooh from the cabinet, who jumps into the poster with the others before the siblings go downstairs to talk to their parents.